What is pasteurization and is it safe?

 How do you pasteurize an egg without cooking it?

 It's a combination of time and temperature.
-At National Pasteurized Eggs, Inc., we put our farm-fresh eggs through an all-natural water bath.
+We use an all-natural water bath.
 It destroys bacteria and viruses without cooking the eggs.
 The constant movement of our eggs and water while in the bath is a key component in assuring the eggs don't cook.
 Find out how eggs are pasteurized.

 What tests or verification do you use to be sure all eggs are pasteurized?

 Pasteurization is a proven science that dates back to the reign of Napoleon.
-The patented technology used by National Pasteurized Eggs, Inc. has been specifically adopted to eggs.
-The time and temperature protocols and process steps, as well as pre and post pasteurization are all monitored by computer.
+The patented technology used for Safest Choice™ Pasteurized Eggs has been specifically adopted to eggs.
+The time and temperature protocols and process steps, as well as pre- and post pasteurization, are all monitored by computer.

 Can I pasteurize my own eggs at home?

 No, sorry.
 This is a misconception.
 See more in our Egg Myths section.